JoshRWinter/fishtank/README.md

 fishtank - multiplayer underwater tank battle
-includes server software (Linux, windows 10)
+includes server software (Linux, windows)

 to build the server software, ensure you have g++ and make installed, then cd to /fishtank-server and run `make`
 to build the game client, you will need the android sdk, the android native development kit (NDK), ANT, and headers for freetype, libogg, and libvorbis.